 The modules do not need to be completed in order or within any set time frame.
 For those students who can’t make it to the centre regularly, the course can be completed via a home study/online course.
 We have included options for both in-person or home study courses at the end of this page.

 Until October 2021 the Discovering Buddhism Program was taught by Ven.
 Thubten Chokyi, then resident teacher at Chenrezig since 2018.
 Some of the modules she taught will be available through the Chenrezig Institute Online Centre.
 Check the link below.

-The Discovering Buddhism modules from November 2021 onwards will be taught by a variety of senior Chenrezig teachers with Ven Tony Beaumont teaching the Spiritual Teacher Retreat Weekend in November and Ven Kartson teaching the Death and Rebirth module in February/March 2022.
+The Discovering Buddhism modules from November 2021 onwards will be taught by a variety of senior Chenrezig teachers, Ven Tony Beaumont, Ven Kartson, Ven Pema and even Ven Robina Courtin popping in for a weekend in September 2022.

 Join us at Chenrezig Institute for this incredible journey of Discovering Buddhism.

 The Fourteen Modules:

 1. Mind and Its Potential

 Examine the mind and how it creates happiness and suffering.
 Learn to transform destructive thoughts and attitudes to develop a positive and joyous mind.

 Explore the definition and purpose of meditation, how to sit, how to set up a meditation session, different meditation techniques, and how to deal with obstacles to meditation.

 Get an overview of the entire Tibetan Buddhist path to awakening.
 Study the life story of the Buddha and discover a unique system for putting Buddhist philosophy into practice: the lamrim, or graduated path to enlightenment.